bhattacharyaananya/Clusterring-of-recipes/README.md

 # Clusterring-of-recipes

-n Machine Learning, the types of Learning can broadly be classified into three types:
+In Machine Learning, the types of Learning can broadly be classified into three types:

 - Supervised Learning
 - Unsupervised Learning